 This command will interpolate the field defined by file1.xml and file1.fld to the points defined in file2.pts and output it to file2.dat.
 The fromxml and fromfld must be specified in this module.
-The format of the file file2.pts is of the same form as for the interppointdatatofld module:
+The format of the file file2.pts is of the same form as for the interpoint data to fld module: